 In December 2005, the Company entered into a collaborative research and license agreement with AstraZeneca AB under which the Company granted AstraZeneca exclusive development and worldwide commercialization rights to the Company's product candidate known as AZD3480 (TC-1734) as a treatment for specified conditions characterized by cognitive impairment, including Alzheimer's disease, cognitive dysfunction in schizophrenia and attention deficit/hyperactivity disorder.
-The collaboration agreement also provides for a multi-year preclinical research collaboration between the Company and AstraZeneca.
-The Company is eligible to receive research fees, license fees and milestone payments under its collaboration agreement with AstraZeneca.
-The amount of research fees, license fees and milestone payments will depend on the extent of the Company's research activities and the timing and achievement of development, regulatory and first commercial sale and first detail milestone events.
+The agreement also provides for a multi-year preclinical research collaboration between the Company and AstraZeneca.
+The Company is eligible to receive research fees, license fees and milestone payments under the agreement.
+The amount of research fees, license fees and milestone payments depends on the extent of the Company's research activities and the timing and achievement of development, regulatory and first commercial sale and first detail milestone events.

 AstraZeneca paid the Company an initial fee of \$10,000,000 in February 2006.
-Based on the collaboration agreement terms, the Company allocated \$5,000,000 of the initial fee to the research collaboration, which the Company is recognizing as revenue on a straight-line basis over the planned four-year term of the research collaboration.
+Based on the agreement terms, the Company allocated \$5,000,000 of the initial fee to the research collaboration, which the Company is recognizing as revenue on a straight-line basis over the planned four-year term of the research collaboration.
 The Company deferred recognition of the remaining \$5,000,000 of the initial fee, which was allocated to the AZD3480 license grants, until December 2006, when AstraZeneca made a determination to proceed with further development of AZD3480 following the completion of additional clinical and non-clinical studies that AstraZeneca conducted during 2006.
 On December 27, 2006, AstraZeneca communicated its decision to proceed with further development of AZD3480 to the Company.
 As a result, in the first quarter of 2007, the Company began recognizing the \$5,000,000 of the initial fee that it had previously deferred as revenue on a straight-line basis over the estimated five-year development period for AZD3480.
-The Company recognized \$563,000 of the initial fee as revenue for each of the three-month periods ended March 31, 2009 and 2008.
+In July 2009, the Company announced that AstraZeneca had informed the Company that it plans to conduct further development of AZD3480 for attention deficit/hyperactivity disorder, or ADHD (see Note 5).
+Based on AstraZeneca's plans to conduct further Phase 2 clinical development prior to the planned initiation of Phase 3 clinical development, the Company changed its estimate of the development period for AZD3480 to continue through 2013 and began recognizing the portion of the \$5,000,000 initial fee not yet recognized as of April 1, 2009 as revenue on a straight-line basis over the remaining estimated development period.
+The Company recognized \$457,000 and \$563,000 of the initial fee as revenue for the three months ended June 30, 2009 and 2008, respectively, and \$1,020,000 and \$1,125,000 of the initial fee as revenue for the six months ended June 30, 2009 and 2008, respectively.